leios/space-junk/src/content/rei_1.md

 * Small nibbles of encouragement to get you through the day: "You're doing great!"
 "Keep it up!"
 "I love you.".
 I know I said all of these things, but I could certainly have said them *more*.
 * There are also several lessons I forgot to teach, like knot tying or version control.
 On the other hand, I am sure that you can learn almost anything without my help anyway.
-* Then there facts that are so monumentally important to our daily life that I have never quite found a way to explicitly state them at all.
+* Then there facts that are so monumentally important to our daily life that I have never quite found a way to articulate them at all.

 It's about time I tell you about your grandfather, Jebediah Brooks.
 The man the world forgot.

 To be honest, I've tried again and again to have this conversation with you, but the timing was never quite right.
-So here I am trying to write a wrong that ultimately doesn't matter.
+So here I am writing a wrong that ultimately doesn't matter.
 Nothing I am about to say changes anything about anyone.
 You are who you are.
 I am who I am.